Singaporean Students' guide

 Student visas

-You do not need to apply for your student visa until you are accepted by your Australian education provider and have received formal proof of offer or enrolment.
-However, before you apply for a course, it is a good idea to contact the Australian embassy in Singapore to find out if you will be eligible for a student visa, how to make your application, and what your document requirements will be.
+You do not need to apply for your student visa until you are accepted by your Australian education provider and have received formal proof of offer or enrolment, although it is a good idea to contact the Australian embassy in Singapore before you apply for a course to find out whether you are eligible for a student visa, how to make your application and what documents you will require.

 Australian High Commission